ReLaX: Reasoning with Latent Exploration for Large Reasoning Models: Conclusion

 \section{Conclusion}

 In this work, we introduced ReLaX, a new RLVR training paradigm that explicitly promotes heterogeneity in latent dynamics during policy optimization.
-By enabling more flexible internal computations, ReLaX effectively mitigates the performance saturation induced by mode collapse—a fundamental bottleneck in RLVR for LRMs.
-Extensive evaluations across both multimodal and text-only reasoning benchmarks demonstrate that ReLaX substantially strengthens the reasoning capabilities of diverse model families.
-Moreover, comprehensive analyses show that ReLaX elicits more robust and structured reasoning behaviors, along with substantially improved generalization in multimodal settings, outperforming approaches that focus on increasing token-level entropy.
-These findings indicate that steering exploration directly within the latent space offers a more stable and principled mechanism for managing the exploration–exploitation tradeoff.
-Taken together, this study underscores the promise of harnessing the informative latent space as a powerful and scalable pathway for advancing the capabilities of LRMs. {
+By facilitating more flexible internal computations for LRMs, ReLaX effectively mitigates the performance saturation induced by mode collapse in RLVR.
+Extensive evaluations across multiple benchmarks show that ReLaX consistently improves reasoning capability under RLVR paradigm across diverse model families, outperforming existing methods that focus on token-level diversity.
+These results indicate that steering exploration via latent dynamics offers a more principled solution to the exploration–exploitation trade-off, and point to latent space as a powerful and scalable frontier for advancing LRM capabilities.